jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Extended phenotypes become the environment and are therefore open for others to use.
 Crabs need seashells, ants steal termite hills, bats use old bird nests.
 The lesson is, since they are external organs of life, the creature who created a tools is not always the creature who uses them.

 Raccoons are the ultimate example.
 Originally from the tropical forests of Central America, these intelligent creatures naturally create dens in hollow trees and grow thicker fur with fat stores for winter.
 However, unlike squirrels, raccoons do not naturally insulate their burrows, store food, or fully hibernate.
-Still, they've managed to spread their range across North America, and this is all because of human civilization's barns, garages, and garbage.
+Still, they've managed to spread their range across North America, all because of human civilization's barns, garages, and garbage.
 Although raccoons created none of these things, they can use them, and therefore Life selects them in great numbers, even though unlike squirrels who plant millions of nuts each year, raccoons have no reciprocal contribution to the ecosystem that provides for them.

 So, to save from oblivion, and be a player in the game of life, creatures can stand out via their genes, phenotypes, and extended phenotypes.
 The right mixture means an animal can find a niche, harvest enough resources and protect itself long enough to procreate and thereby keep itself in the game.